Protection of Minors and Reporting Child Abuse

 C. ChildLine – Pennsylvania's statewide toll-free hotline for reporting suspected or actual incidents of child abuse.

 D. Direct Contact – The care, supervision, guidance or control of a Minor or routine interaction with a Minor.
 "Routine interaction" is defined as regular and repeated contact that is integral to a person's employment or volunteer responsibilities and will be determined largely on a case-by-case basis.

 E. Direct Volunteer Contact – The care, supervision, guidance or control of a Minor and routine interaction with a Minor.

 F. Drexel Sponsor – Any academic, administrative or athletic department, as well as any college, school, center or institute of Drexel University that offers and operates or gives approval to an external individual or entity that is responsible for a Program, Activity or Service involving Direct Contact with Minors on or off campus.

-G. Employee – An individual employed by Drexel University or any of its subsidiaries and affiliates, including but not limited to the Academy of Natural Sciences of Drexel University.
-Employees include Faculty Members, Professional Staff Members, Student Workers and Temporary Staff.
+G. Employee – An individual employed by Drexel University or any of its subsidiaries and affiliates, including but not limited to the Academy of Natural Sciences of Drexel University and Drexel University Online.
+Employees include Faculty Members, Professional Staff Members (including those affiliated with a collective bargaining unit), Student Workers and Temporary Staff.